hitboxgames/galactus-ai/README.md

 Galactus is a micro service which exposes the Jarvis 3D mesh generator model using Flask.

+### Pylint Integration

+For developers working on this repository, please be aware that we have integrated `pylint`.
+Every push to the repository will activate our `pylint` checks.
+Ensure your code conforms to our coding standards and guidelines.
+This will help in avoiding any potential build or merge issues.

 ## Requirements

 * Docker.
 Please, note that `docker-compose` is needed too and is included in